Athens International Airport: Satellite Terminal

 The satellite terminal has two levels, one for arrivals and the other for departures.
 It is easily accessible through an underground link complete with moving walkways.
 The terminal is equipped with ten jet bridges and is capable of handling annual traffic of six million passengers.

-In recent years its parking stands were utilized for long-term storage of airliners, specifically two ex-Olympic Airways Airbus A340-300s (both aircraft were transferred to its new owner in February 2017) and a Boeing 767-300ER of defunct Greek start-up carrier SkyGreece Airlines.
+In recent years its parking stands were utilized for long-term storage of airliners, specifically two ex-Olympic Airways Airbus A340-300s (both aircraft were transferred to their new owner in February 2017) and a Boeing 767-300ER of defunct Greek start-up carrier SkyGreece Airlines.
 However, as of June 2017, the parking space of the satellite terminal is in full use for both Schengen and non-Schengen area flights and to accommodate increased traffic.
 From June 2017 some low-cost carriers were using it.
 On 24 May 2018, the Satellite Terminal officially restarted full operations.
-The airlines using it are Ryanair, Easyjet, Vueling, Eurowings, Norwegian, Transavia and Transavia France, TUIfly Belgium, Wizz Air, Delta Air Lines and Air Transat.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Athens Airport:

+Athens International Airport - Destination Map (February 2026).
+Red shows regularly connected countries with both passenger and cargo operations.
+Light blue shows Greece, where the airport is located.
+Orange shows Hong Kong, the lone cargo-only country.
+Yellow shows seasonally linked countries.
+Blue shows Estonia, the country confirmed to be connected in the future.